All the biggest shows and movies from HBO and more on-demand.

 - Cast: Kristen Connolly, Chris Hemsworth, Anna Hutchison, Fran Kranz, Jesse Williams

 The Cabin in the Woods starts as your typical slasher flick only to grow into something surprising, strange and meta.
 When five college friends arrive at a remote forest cabin for a little vacation, they fall victim to backwoods zombies.
-Yet, there’s more than meets the eye.
+Don't be fooled, as there’s more to the story than meets the eye.
 If you haven’t seen this cult classic yet, buckle up for an epic ride.

 - Year: 2014